liaochenlanruo/pgcgap/docs/index.md

   - __[--Annotate]__                     Genome annotation

-  - __[--CoreTree]__                     Construct single-core proteins tree and SNPs tree of single core genes
+  - __[--CoreTree]__                     Construct single-core proteins tree and SNPs tree of single-copy core genes

-  - __[--Pan]__                          Run "roary" pan genome pipeline with gff3 files, and construct a phylogenetic tree with the sing-copy core proteins called by roary
+  - __[--Pan]__                          Run "roary" pan-genome pipeline with gff3 files, and construct a phylogenetic tree with the sing-copy core proteins called by roary

   - __[--OrthoF]__                       Identify orthologous protein sequence
                                          families with "OrthoFinder"